pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 on ready to slide off altogeþer, could hardly abide still.
 His manifold scanks, armly þin next to þe rest of his felly, flickered helplessly before his eyes.

-“Hƿat's happened to me,” he þought.
+“Hƿat's happened to me,” he þougt.
 It ƿas no dream.
-His room, a fitting room for a man, only sumhƿat too small, lay hushedly betƿeen þe four ƿell-knoƿn ƿalls.
+His room, a fitting room for a man, only sumhƿat too small, lay huscedly betƿeen þe four ƿell-knoƿn ƿalls.
 Abufe þe beed, on hƿic an unpacked hoard of foresmack[^foresmack] cloþ goods ƿas spread ute (Samsa ƿas a ƿayfaring seller) hung þe meting hƿic he had cut ute of a meted monþly book a littel hƿile ago and set in a pretty gilt rim.
 It ƿas a meting of a ƿuman mid a ƿildƿaren[^ƿildƿaren] hat and a ƿildƿaren scifel.
-She sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a stark ƿildƿaren glof into hƿic her hƿole[^hƿole] forearm sƿund[^sƿund].
+Sce sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a stark ƿildƿaren glof into hƿic her hƿole[^hƿole] forearm sƿund[^sƿund].

+Gregor's gander þen trended to þe eyedoor. Þe dreary ƿeaþer (þe rain drops ƿere falling alude dune on þe bloom eyedoor ledge) made him raþer sorroƿful.
+"Hƿy don't I keep sleeping for a littel hƿile longer and forget all þis ƿitlessness," he þougt.
+But þis ƿas hƿolly[^hƿole] utelandisc, for he ƿas ƿont to sleeping on his rigt side, and in his anƿard hoad he couldn't get himself into þis lie[^lie].
+Huefer hard he þreƿ himself onto his rigt side, he alƿays trended again onto his back.
+He must haf fanded it a hundred times, scutting his eyes, so þat he ƿould not haf to see þe ƿriþing[^ƿriþing] scanks, and gielded only hƿen he began to feel a ligt, dull smart in his side hƿic he had nefer felt before.

 <!-- Abbreviations -->
 *[abide]: stay